-Please note itineraries are subject to change and the below is simply a rough guideline.
+Please note, itineraries are subject to change and the below is simply a rough guideline.

 Day 1 - The Adventure Begins:

-Day 2 - Transfer to the Research Site:
+Day 2 - Transfer To The Research Site:

-Day 3-15 - Project Days at Neuras:
+Day 3-15 - Project Days At Neuras:

 Day 16 - Return Transfer:

-Day 17 - Final Day at the Sanctuary:
+Day 17 - Final Day:

 Dates, Availability & Price

-To secure a place on this project a deposit of £195 is required at the time of booking, with the remaining balance due any time up to 60 days prior to your start date.
+To secure a place on this project, a deposit of $245 is required at the time of booking, with the remaining balance due any time up to 60 days prior to your start date.